Interpreting a Cancer Research Study

-A clinical trial cannot test everyone in the population, so the group of patients being studied is an estimate for how the entire population would respond to the therapy.
+A clinical trial cannot test everyone in the population (for example, every patient with stage II ER+ breast cancer), so the group of patients being studied is an estimate for how the entire population would respond to the therapy.
 Statistical tests are used to analyze the study results, which can include survival rates, survival in months/years, time to disease progression, and quality of life measures, among other things.
 Researchers use different measures and tests depending on what is being analyzed.
-These terms are some that you may see used in trial results.

-Clinical Benefit Rate: Also called CBR, this value is the total of all complete responders, all partial responders, and those with stable disease for 6 months or more.
+Clinical Benefit Rate: Also called CBR, this value is the total number (or percentage) of patients who achieved a complete response, partial response, or had stable disease for 6 months or more.
 Basically, this is the number of patients who derived any benefit from the intervention.

 Complete Responders: This is the number of patients whose tumors disappeared after the intervention.
 This might also be called complete remission.